-(1) The University of Oregon offers extended payment terms utilizing a revolving charge account program as authorized by the Oregon State Board of Higher Education (OAR 580-040-0041).

-(2) Any person, organization, or agency that

-incurs charges, fines, or penalties at the University of Oregon is eligible to participate in the revolving charge account program, except that the University of Oregon may deny use of the minimum payment privilege to persons, organizations, or agencies that do not have a good credit history with the University of Oregon, and to anyone who has been in default status on student loans.

-(3) Participants in the revolving charge account program shall sign a revolving charge account agreement and abide by the terms and conditions of the program as set forth in that agreement.

-(4) The terms and conditions of the revolving charge account program may be imposed upon debts arising from fines, penalties, and the like, without the requirement that the debtor sign a revolving charge account agreement.
+- (1) The University of Oregon offers extended payment terms utilizing a revolving charge account program as authorized by the Oregon State Board of Higher Education (OAR 580-040-0041). - (2) Any person, organization, or agency that - incurs charges, fines, or penalties at the University of Oregon is eligible to participate in the revolving charge account program, except that the University of Oregon may deny use of the minimum payment privilege to persons, organizations, or agencies that do not have a good credit history with the University of Oregon, and to anyone who has been in default status on student loans. - (3) Participants in the revolving charge account program shall sign a revolving charge account agreement and abide by the terms and conditions of the program as set forth in that agreement. - (4) The terms and conditions of the revolving charge account program may be imposed upon debts arising from fines, penalties,

-(5) Revolving charge account debtors have the right to pay the outstanding debt in full at any time without penalty.

-(6) The interest rates and service charges applicable to revolving charge accounts are described in OAR 571-060-0005 as amended.

-(7) The collection policies applicable to the revolving charge account program are described in OAR 571-060-0025.

-(8) Students must pay, in full, all tuition and fees incurred in any given term or semester, prior to the start of the next term or semester.

-(9) The University of Oregon reserves the right to amend the terms and conditions applicable to revolving charge accounts without securing a new agreement.
-Debtors shall be notified, in writing, of any changes in applicable interest rates, charges or fees, in advance of these changes taking place.

-(10) In cases of errors or questions, a debtor may challenge a charge within 60 days after the first bill on which the suspected error or problem appeared.
+- and the like, without the requirement that the debtor sign a revolving charge account agreement. - (5) Revolving charge account debtors have the right to pay the outstanding debt in full at any time without penalty. - (6) The interest rates and service charges applicable to revolving charge accounts are described in OAR 571-060-0005 as amended. - (7) The collection policies applicable to the revolving charge account program are described in OAR 571-060-0025. - (8) Students must pay, in full, all tuition and fees incurred in any given term or semester, prior to the start of the next term or semester. - (9) The University of Oregon reserves the right to amend the terms and conditions applicable to revolving charge accounts without securing a new agreement.
+Debtors shall be notified, in writing, of any changes in applicable interest rates, charges or fees, in advance of these changes taking place. - (10) In cases of errors or questions, a debtor may challenge a charge within 60 days after the first bill on which the suspected error or problem appeared.
 Inquiries should be directed to the office initiating the charge.
 If an error is found, affected charges will be adjusted.
-Further appeals shall be processed under the procedures described in OAR 571-060-0025(4).
+Further appeals shall be processed under the procedures described can a manor appears small be processed under the procedures described in OAR 571-060-0025(4).
 Stat.
-Auth.: ORS 351.070 & Ch.
-352

-Stats.
-Implemented; ORS 351.070

-Hist.: UOO 1-1993(Temp), f.
+Auth.: ORS 351.070 & ORS 352 Stats.
+Implemented; ORS 351.070 Hist.: UOO 1-1993(Temp), f.
 3-2-93, cert. ef.
-3-15-93; UOO 6-1993, f. & cert. ef.
-5-14-93
+3-15-93; UOO 6-1993, f. & cert.

+2002 Edition 10 - 458 (11-15-01)